sci-bots/stepper-motor-controller/README.md

 directory.
 The key functionality is defined in the `stepper_motor_controller::Node` class in the file `Node.h`.

-Running the following command will build the firmware using [SCons][2] for Arduino Uno and Arduino Mega2560, and will package the resulting firmware in a Python package, ready for distribution.
+Running the following command will build the firmware using [SCons][2] for Arduino Uno, and will package the resulting firmware in a Python package, ready for distribution.

-    paver sdist
+    paver bdist_wheel

 ### Adding new remote procedure call (RPC) methods ###

 New methods may be added to the RPC API by adding new methods to the `stepper_motor_controller::Node` class in the file `Node.h`.

-# Author #
+# Authors #

-Copyright 2015-2016 Christian Fobel <christian@fobel.net>
+Christian Fobel <christian@fobel.net>
+Ryan Fobel <ryan@fobel.net>

 [1]: https://www.arduino.cc/en/Reference/HomePage
 [2]: http://www.scons.org/